inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/introduction-functionality.rst

 :Name:  Shakemap of Pandang 2009 earthquake
 :InaSAFE: an earthquake in Padang like 2009
-:Source: Badan Geologi and AIFDR-AusAID
+:Source: Badan Geologi and |AIFDR|, AusAID
 :License: `Creative Commons by Attribution (CCbyA) <http://creativecommons.org/>`_
 :Coverage: Padang
 :About: A shakemap is a representation of ground shaking produced by an